Gyeeta/gyeeta.github.io/docs/installation/failover.md

 - `postgres_user` json field or `CFG_POSTGRES_USER` env
 - `postgres_password` json field or `CFG_POSTGRES_PASSWORD` env

+In addition to the config fields above, any [CLI arguments](./shyama_install#cli-args) passed to all Shyama Instances needs to be same for all instances.

 The Passive Shyama instances will monitor the Active Shyama status and on detecting a Failure condition, one of the Passive Shyama instances will then take over as the next Active Instance.